thelang-io/docs.thelang.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Please complete the following information**
-- Device: [e.g. iPhone6 or MacBook Pro Mid-2018]
+- Browser, Browser Version: [e.g. Google Chrome 104.0]
-- OS, OS Version, OS Word Size: [e.g. MacOS, 11.2.3, 64-bit]
+- OS, OS Version: [e.g. macOS 12.5]
-- The Programming Language version: [e.g. 1.0.0]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here - or delete this section